-Sagging eyebrows can contribute to the appearance of heavy eyelids.
-Many patients who have sagging eyebrows do not realize this until they examine old photographs of themselves.
-Eyebrows may be returned to their natural youthful position with a minimally invasive technique known as endoscopic brow lifting.
-This outpatient procedure uses tiny telescopes, introduced through small incisions hidden behind the hairline, to elevate the eyebrows and eliminate deep forehead and “frown” lines, while avoiding many of the problems associated with traditional brow-lifting techniques.
-It is not necessary to shave the hair when performing endoscopic forehead and brow lifting.
-As the eyelids often have age related changes in conjunction with drooping of the eyebrows, cosmetic eyelid surgery is often performed at the time of endoscopic forehead and eyebrow lifting to produce the best cosmetic results.
+Forehead and eyebrow lifting is a surgical procedure to reposition and re-contour heavy eyebrows.
+Moreover, a low eyebrow position can contribute to the appearance of excess skin on the eyelids.
+Eyebrows may be returned to their natural, youthful position with a technique known as endoscopic forehead and brow lifting.
+As the eyelids often have age related changes in conjunction with drooping of the eyebrows, cosmetic eyelid surgery is often performed at the time of endoscopic forehead and brow lifting to produce the best cosmetic results.

 The Cosmetic Treatment for Drooping Eyebrows and Eyelids